Is Lightsaber Combat a Martial Art?

 Lightsaber combat also has transcendent goals, as practitioners seek personal growth and a deeper connection to the fictional universe they admire.
 The practice can provide a sense of escapism and immersion, allowing practitioners to embody the principles and values of the Jedi or Sith.
 This transcendent aspect aligns with the spiritual and philosophical dimensions found in many traditional martial arts.

-Concept of Hyper-Reality in Martial Arts
+What Is the Concept of Hyper-Reality in Martial Arts?

 The concept of hyper-reality, as introduced by Umberto Eco, refers to the creation of a reality based on fiction that becomes a part of our cultural understanding.
 Lightsaber combat fits into this category as it takes a fictional concept and brings it into the real world through structured practice and community building.

-Umberto Eco’s Theory of Hyper-Reality
+How Does Umberto Eco’s Theory of Hyper-Reality Apply to Lightsaber Combat?

 Umberto Eco’s theory of hyper-reality suggests that certain phenomena blur the lines between fiction and reality.
 In the case of lightsaber combat, practitioners immerse themselves in a fictional universe, adopting its principles and practices in their real-world training and interactions.